grafana/grafana/docs/sources/administration/preferences/change-home-dashboard.md

 {{< docs/list >}}
 {{< docs/shared "preferences/navigate-to-the-dashboard-list.md" >}}
 {{< docs/shared "manage-users/view-team-list.md" >}}
-1. Click on the team you want to change the home dashboard for and then navigate to the **Settings** tab.
+1. Click on the team that you want to change the home dashboard for and then navigate to the **Settings** tab.
 {{< docs/shared "preferences/select-home-dashboard-list.md" >}}
 {{< /docs/list >}}